GA-FALL2024-COMP2120/lab1/README.md

 In this repo I have provided a a good template on how to structure a maven project, and also demo how to build and run a java program the bare-bones way.

+## Task 2

 **IMPORTANT**
-"diamond.cmd" (.sh respectively) will only run the compiled class the was generated using
+"diamond.cmd" (.sh respectively) will only run the compiled class the was generated using "compile-maven.cmd"

-## Task 2
+**So use "compile-maven.cmd" to compile and use "diamond.cmd" to run your code**

 We are to make an application that prints a diamond given an odd number as input.